MEDEA'S TV TROPES

 Stealth Hi/Bye: One of the perks of Umbrakinesis.
 She appears to enjoy emerging from the shadows and disappearing into the darkness.

 Worthy Opponent: Freki du Cronos and Medea have a rivalry that burns with the intensity of a supernova.
-As the Heads of the du Cronos Dynasty and The House of Laurel respectively, they were like two Apex Predators locked in a lifelong competition, each determined to come out on top.
-Their rivalry had been likened to a feud between a dire wolf and a sleuth hound, two powerful beasts locked in a battle of wits and strength.
+As the Heads of the du Cronos Dynasty and The House of Laurel respectively, they’re basically two apex predators caught in an eternal game of one-upmanship, each determined to reign supreme.
+Their dynamic is often compared to a standoff between a dire wolf and a sleuth hound—both formidable in their own right, locked in a relentless clash of wits and strength.
 And yet, despite their fierce competition, there was a deep and abiding respect between them.
 For while Freki may have longed to have Medea's head in his royal chamber, he also knew that she was the only one who was truly worthy of defeating him.

 ''Freki couldn't help but smirk as he witnessed a new look on Medea's face.
 It was a mix of determination, fierceness, and a touch of pure wrath.
 The Nero Angelo was about to unleash Hell, and the Tribal Chief couldn't help but feel a twisted sense of satisfaction.''